you do not expect a Judge to do is make false statements to aid the case

 of the issue regarding sleep-in managers.

-The appeal notes show that at appeal stage, the Claimant raised the
+The appeal notes show that at appeal stage it was the Claimant who raised the

 the issue by asking 'was there not a manager sleeping' and